lilscan/lilscan-app/README.md

 # Overview

-LilScan-App is a graphical interface for [LilScan](www.lilscan.com), a  DIY 3D laser scanner running on a Raspberry Pi.
+LilScan-App is a graphical interface for [LilScan](www.lilscan.com), a  DIY 3D laser scanner.
 It is designed for Students, Hobbyists, and Makers to learn the fundamentals of 3D sensing and point cloud processing by building their own 3D scanner.